Stealth and spells, learn how to optimise your Deep Gnome character

 Worst classes for Deep Gnomes

 No class is a terrible choice for a deep gnome as things like darkvision, camouflage, magic resistance and disguise self are often useful for any class.
 Where these things become less useful is for classes that can already do some of these things and gain little extra benefit from having them.
 This primarily affects the artificer and the wizard.
 The wizard especially because you rarely want to be sending them into danger on a stealth mission and they can do everything a deep gnome can do with their own spells.
-Artificers that want to be infiltrators will likely take the armourer subclass and use the infiltrator armour which makes the deep gnome’s camouflage redundant.
+Artificers that want to be stealthy will likely take the armorer subclass and use the infiltrator armour which makes the deep gnome’s camouflage redundant.